-The term ‘indulgences’ refers to specific prayers and actions, permeated with a spirit of penance, that are a channel of God’s healing grace.
-Once a person has repented of his sins and received forgiveness from Christ through the Sacrament of Reconciliation, indulgences help to further the healing process that is needed for himself or for a Holy Soul in Purgatory and for the people that have been hurt by their sins.
+The term “indulgences” refers to specific prayers and actions, permeated with a spirit of penance, that are an extra-special channel of God’s superabundant, healing grace.
+Once a person has repented of his sins and, if necessary, received forgiveness from Christ through the Sacrament of Reconciliation, indulgences help to further the healing process that is needed for himself or for a Holy Soul in Purgatory and for the people that have been hurt by his/her sins.

 In order to come to grips with the Church’s teaching on indulgences, one must first understand the Catholic teaching on the two-fold consequence/punishment of sin: namely, the eternal and the temporal.

 The eternal consequence of sin refers to hell, the permanent separation from God by persisting in a state of unrepentant mortal sin.
 Thus, the eternal aspect refers to whether or not we are forgiven.